Technologicat/extrafeathers/README.md

 but first, make sure you're not in a folder that has an `extrafeathers` subfolder - `pip` will think it got a folder name instead of a package name, and become confused.

+## License

+Any original code in this repository is licensed under [The Unlicense](LICENSE.md).
+Do whatever you want!

+Any code fragments from forums are licensed by their respective authors under the terms the particular forum places on code contributions.
+In the case of StackOverflow, this means the fragments are used under the CC-BY-SA license.
+Attribution is given by providing the forum post URL and username in the source code comments.

 ## Thanks

 Everyone who has posted solutions on the [old FEniCS Q&A forum](https://fenicsproject.org/qa/) (now archived) and the [discourse group](https://fenicsproject.discourse.group/); especially @Dokken.